jssblck/procession/README.md

 # procession
 Background job server.
-Lightning fast, persistent, language independent.
+(Will be, one day) lightning fast, persistent, and language independent.